tidyverse/tidyverse.org/content/help.md

   more likely to get a useful answer.
 Make sure to [tag your question](https://stackoverflow.com/help/tagging) with R and tidyverse so that the right people are more likely to see it.

 * [Twitter][twitter-rstats].
 It's hard to share your reprex only on twitter, because 140 characters are rarely enough and screenshots don't help others play with your code.
 But twitter is a great place to share a link to your reprex that's hosted elsewhere.
 The #rstats twitter community is extremely friendly and active, and is a great crowd to be a part of.
-Make sure you use tag your tweet with #rstats and #tidyverse.
+Make sure you tag your tweet with #rstats and #tidyverse.

 * If you think you've found a bug, follow the instructions on [contributing to the tidyverse](/contributing#issues).